Double Take

 Megh’s struggles with depression, fear of leaving her home and loved ones, and uncertainty about her future cause the cloud to act up, creating rainstorms that dampen her spirits and her hopes of making an impact at her internship.
 With the help of fellow intern Lev Osman, a boy whose warmth makes her feel less alone, Megh has to find a way to control her feelings and decide what she’s willing to sacrifice in order to secure her desired future.

-Releases on March 10, 2026 from FSG at Macmillan.
+Out now from FSG at Macmillan.

 I’ll Pretend You’re Mine